AnirudhBHarish/CogPhys/README.md

 ## 📢 About

-CogPhys is a comprehensive multimodal dataset for assessing cognitive load through physiological measurements.
+Official repository for the 2025 NeurIPS DB Track paper - CogPhys, a comprehensive multimodal dataset for assessing cognitive load through physiological measurements.
 The dataset combines both remote (non-contact) and contact-based sensing modalities to enable robust cognitive load estimation in various conditions.

 **Key Features:**
 - **Dataset Size:** 37 participants performing 6 tasks for 2 mins each.
 Total of 220 recordings (two trial were corrupted).